kuzzleio/documentation-old/src/sdk-reference/security/delete-credentials.md

 ---

-## Callback response
+## Callback Response

-The response is a an object reflecting the query status.
+Returns an object reflecting the query status.